prooflesben/GoOutside/README.md

-# GoOutside: Event Management System
+# Go Outside!

-GoOutside is a web-based event management system designed to help users discover, RSVP to, and bookmark events.
+Go Outside! is a web-based event management system designed to help users discover, RSVP to, and bookmark events.
 It also provides administrators with tools to manage events, announcements, and categories.

 The system is built using **Streamlit** for the frontend, **Flask** for the backend API, and **MySQL** for the database.